 Gene graduated from Temple University with a Bachelor's Degree in Music Education/Jazz.
 At Temple he studied with Glenn Steele, who further developed Gene's knowledge of classical percussion.
 He was also influenced by his studies in jazz improvisation/vibraphone with Curt Harmon.
 Another important influence was jazz arranging teacher Dennis DiBlasio's approach to improvisation, theory and arranging.
 Gene developed much of his teaching skill following the teaching methods of music learning theorist Dr. Edwin Gordon.
 Along with his formal education, he further developed his jazz drumset and ensemble playing skills from the "on-the-job training" he received with jazz pianist and FMC founder Rollie Fretz, and later in a trio with Rollie and Henry Zajac on sax/clarinet.
 Gene says he will always be grateful for the teaching and performing opportunities as well as the mentorship he received from Rollie Fretz.

 Bassist/Guitarist Bill Sharrow began performing in clubs in 1965 at age 13 with the band The Originals.
 In his 40+ year professional career Bill has played just about every style of music including Blues, Country, Gospel, Rock, R&B, Funk and Jazz.
 Influenced by the Beatles and other bands of the time, Bill began studying guitar and bass privately with Ralph Chreiman and later studied Harmony and Theory at the New School of Music.
 In 1969 Bill began teaching private lessons at Collingdale Music Center and then at Fretz Music Center in 1973.
 Bill worked with The Curtis Brothers and others until 1976, playing the Philly, Jersey and Shore Points circuit.
 Bill has since played with numerous bands including Newbourne, Mixx, Reaction, The Basin Street Boys, Vital Link and The Johnston Bros.
 Band, and with such local notables as Mike Dugan, Craig Thatcher, Mary Hawkins and Mark Walsh, to name a few.
-Bill's current projects include Rollin' the Dice Duo with Mike Guldin and duo work with Gene Gallagan and Joe Triglia, the Dave Consono Rock and Roll Trio and the Flamin' Caucasians.
+Bill's current projects include Rollin' the Dice Duo with Mike Guldin and duo work with Gene Gallagan and Joe Triglia, the Dave Consono Rock and Roll Trio, AM Radio Tribute Band, Back to Amy - Amy Winehouse Tribute featuring Su Teears and the Flamin' Caucasians.

 Bill is also at home in the studio, having played on several albums, radio and TV spots and demos including Mary Hawkins "Black & Blue" and The Johnston Bros.
 "Life and Passion" and "Psalm 150".
 Recently Bill has moved to the other side of the "glass", working as mixing engineer on Rollin' and Tumblin's "Roadhouse Rhythm" and as producer and engineer on The Johnston Bros.
-"You Asked For It" and "Psalm 150".
+"You Asked For It" and "Psalm 150" as well as C E Longenecker's album "Backroads".
 In 1988 Bill and his wife Marcy purchased Fretz Music Center from Roland Fretz.
-The store, now in its 60th year, continues to be the area's musical "center", serving the needs of aspiring and professional musicians alike.
+In 2016 Bill and Marcy sold the business to Gene Lazowicki keeping the store "all in the family"!
+The store, now in its 63rd year, continues to be the area's musical "center", serving the needs of aspiring and professional musicians alike.

 Mark has been a guitar and bass instructor at Fretz Music Center for twenty-five years.
 Mark began teaching while only eighteen years old during his first year of study as a Jazz Guitar major at Bucks County Community College, later continuing his studies at Temple University.